 Now, all I had left was the side mirror backboard.
 While I kept thinking it would make a great chalkboard menu, I also had always envisioned of turning it into a church attendance record board.
 You know, where they would show the offerings, and such with those fun numbered cards?

 Well, since I decided that I wasn’t going to keep it, that a chalkboard menu was the better option.
-It needed a bit of trimming since it had been broken on one side and on the bottom.
-That was an easy fix with my table saw.
+It needs a bit of trimming since it is broke on one side and on the bottom.
+That’s an easy fix with my table saw.

-Because the finish had began to crackle and there were holes from being mounted to the vanity, I used wood filler to cover up any blemishes.
+Because the finish is cracking and there are holes from the mirror mounts, I use wood filler to cover up any blemishes.

 After letting the filler cure, I used my orbital sander to not only sand down the filler, but give the wood surface teeth so that paint would have something to adhere to.